-In the fall and spring semesters, students may request courses in Penn InTouch until the end of the second full week of classes.
-After the first two weeks of the semester, students may request additional courses only with the permission of the instructors and with approval from the Undergraduate Petitions Committee.

-In the fall and spring semesters, students may drop courses in Penn InTouch until the end of the fifth week of classes.
-Students may not drop a course after the drop period ends.
-They may, however, withdraw from a course until the end of the tenth week of class (see below for more information on withdrawing).
-Some academic departments have different rules governing their course selection, drop, and withdrawal policies.
-Consult the department websites and individual faculty for more information.

-Summer courses and half-semester Wharton courses have different deadlines.
-Consult with an advisor in the Wharton Undergraduate Division for more information.

-Students who are receiving financial aid should check with Student Registration & Financial Services before dropping a course, since some aid packages require a minimum number of credits per semester.

-International students have strict course-load requirements and must consult with the Office of International Programs about their course load.
+The add, drop, and withdrawal deadlines for full-semester courses and Wharton half-semester courses are listed in the tables below.
+Please also note the following:

+- After the first two weeks of the fall or spring semester, students may request additional courses only with the permission of the instructors and with approval from the Undergraduate Petitions Committee. - Some courses and academic departments have different rules governing their course selection, drop and withdrawal policies.
+Consult the department websites and individual faculty for more information. - Students who are receiving financial aid should check with Student Registration & Financial Services before dropping a course, since some packages require a minimum number of credits per semester. - International students have strict course-load requirements and must consult with the Office of International Programs about their course load. - Students who want to drop a half-CU course that meets in the second half of the semester will need to do this through their home school. - Students who wish to withdraw from a course, should review the withdrawal policies. - Summer courses have different deadlines.
+Consult the Penn LPS calendar for more information.